Alle3728/Alle3728/README.md

 - 👋 Hi, I’m @Alle3728
 - 👀 I’m interested in Java, C++, Python, HTML and CSS
-- 🌱 I’m currently learning Assembly, Java and Python
+- 🌱 I’m currently learning Java and Python

 <!---
 Alle3728/Alle3728 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.